baileythill/baileythill.github.io/index.md

 ---
 [Breast Cancer Classification with Nested CV](https://baileythill.github.io/Notebooks/Breast-Cancer-Classification.html)
 <br><br>
-Nested Cross-validation for KNN and SVM used for classification on the Wisconsin-Breast Cancer (Diagnostics) dataset (WBC) from UCI machine learning repository.
+According to the CDC, aach year in the United States, about 264,000 cases of breast cancer are diagnosed in women and about 2,400 in men.
+I have seen this type of cancer impact my own family and thus found the Wisconsin-Breast Cancer (Diagnostics) dataset (WBC) from UCI machine learning repository to be an interesting opportunity to employ Machine Learning techniques.
+I used neested Cross-validation for KNN and SVM to tackle this classification problem and developed a model with 98% accuracy.
 <br><br>
 <img src="images/breastcancer.jpg?raw=true"/>